-We’re beginning a new series of devotionals I’m calling 21 Days of Peace and I want to invite you to join me on a journey to experience peace that transcends understanding.
-With global fears of Coronavirus (COVID-19) and a volatile stock market, where do you go for refuge and peace of mind?
+We hear a lot about “safe space” in this pandemic.
+Where is your safe space?
+Where do you go for refuge?
 When troubles surround you, to whom do you turn to for help?
-Jeremiah, a young prophet in the Old Testament, was in such a predicament.
-He was called to give God’s Word to a nation spiraling out of control.
+Jeremiah was in such a predicament.
+He was a young prophet to a nation spiraling out of control.
 Israel was on a self-destructive path, and God sent Jeremiah to warn them to turn back to Him before it was too late.
 It would only be a matter of time before God’s hedge of protection would be lifted from the nation and they would experience the consequences of their own rebellion and sin.
 Their hearts were so hardened that they didn’t want to hear Jeremiah’s message, and despite his tears, they sought to kill him.
 At one point, Jeremiah cried out to God, “LORD, You know what’s happening to me.
 Please step in and help me.
 Punish my persecutors!
 Please give me time; don’t let me die young.
 It’s for Your sake that I am suffering.”
 Jeremiah 15:15 (NLT)

 It’s no wonder that Jeremiah was called “The Weeping Prophet.”
-In fact, he would later write the book Lamentations as he lamented over the destruction of Israel he would live to see.
+In fact, he would later write the book Lamentations as he lamented over the destruction of Israel he had lived to see.
 What sustained him?
 What kept him from giving up?
 I think it had a lot to do with his view of God.
 Like you and me, Jeremiah was human.
 He felt the rejection of his people – and it hurt.
 The secret to his strength is revealed in our verse today.
 Listen to how he addresses God when he prays.
 He says, “LORD, You are my strength and fortress, my refuge in the day of trouble!”
+Jeremiah 16:19 (NLT)